nongaap/revenue-multiple/README.md

 If none of this makes sense to you, hopefully this brief primer on revenue multiple will make things a bit clearer.
-My hope is you gain a better understanding of revenue multiple and how (as a tech employee or entrepreneur) company decisions can potentially impact valuation. **I’ve structured this post in a FAQ format so feel free to jump around.**
+My hope is you gain a better understanding of revenue multiple and how (as a tech employee or entrepreneur) company decisions can potentially impact valuation. **I’ve structured this README in a FAQ format so feel free to jump around.**

 #### What are the key takeaways of revenue multiple?
 (TLDR visitors)